-Star and Cartouche Main Border
+Star-and-Cartouche Main Border

 A common element of all first-period ‘Transylvanians’ is the star-and-cartouche main border.
-The distinctive motif inside the cartouche is formed by two confronted split-leaves, usually red on a white ground, joined together to form a ‘shield’.
-This overlays scrolling flowers issuing from a central palmette.
+The distinctive motif inside the cartouche is formed by two confronted split-leaves, usually red on a white ground, joined together to form a ‘shield’ which overlays scrolling flowers issuing from a central palmette.
 Similar motifs are found in 16th century Persian carpets or ceramic tiles.
 The star-and-cartouche border lacks a direct prototype among surviving knotted Ottoman carpets but layouts employing stars and cartouches, with floral motives or with Islamic script, are found throughout 16th century Mamluk carpets, Safavid prayer rugs and silk kilims and also in Islamic bookbindings, miniatures and architecture.

-Star and Star Main Border
+Star-and-Star Main Border

 Among the early examples it should be recorded a variant with less elongated cartouches, looking almost as a star-and-star border.

 The field of the rug shown here is almost symmetrical but in order to differentiate one of the niches the weaver placed a supplementary stripe, like a base line, probably to point the bottom niche.

 The color palette and the minor borders of this example are typical for Ushak area.

 Two Single-niche rugs with star only border, but with large flower and feather leaf spandrels (which are later), survived in Transylvania in the Lutheran churches of Biertan and Blumenau.